 (Small house = not much space for every school project that comes home.)

-But with Easter fast approaching this year, I remembered how much fun we had last time we did the Resurrection Eggs Story.
+But with Easter fast approaching this year, I remembered how much fun we had last time we did the Resurrection Eggs Lesson.
 So, I wanted to make our own Resurrection Eggs DIY again, and I thought you might like to as well!

 It’s a great Christian Easter activity for Sunday School or Home, and it’s easy to make, free, and a lot of fun!
 It’s also a creative, Christian Easter egg story!